 The Oratory Foundation is a valiant vehicle transporting members to oral performance and theatre.
 Led by founder Deborah Jean-Baptiste-Samuel, who is a versatile creative powerhouse in dramatic performance, the group celebrates oratory and Shakespeare in Trinidad and Tobago.

 Deborah is poet, orator, and attorney-at-law.
 Her degrees are in Literature, and Law.
 She earned a Nuffield Fellowship for journalism at Wolfson College, Cambridge University, and a fellowship to Merton College, Oxford University.
 She holds a post-graduate Diploma in International Relations.
 She has won four journalism awards and has her own law practice in San Fernando, Trinidad.

-The Oratory Foundation has delivered 22 annual productions, and eight (8) Shakespeare plays – Macbeth, The Merchant of Venice, King Lear, A Midsummer Night’s Dream, Othello, Julius Caesar, Twelfth Night, The Tempest, and The Taming of the Shrew.
-The Oratory Foundation is also known for Caribbean interpretation of the plays, and staged ‘Dream on a Caribbean Night’ with local folk elements, and folklore characters.
+The Oratory Foundation has delivered 25 annual productions, and nine (9) Shakespeare plays – Macbeth, The Merchant of Venice, King Lear, A Midsummer Night’s Dream, Othello, Julius Caesar, Twelfth Night, The Tempest, and The Taming of the Shrew.
+The Oratory Foundation is known for Caribbean interpretation of the plays, and staged ‘Dream on a Caribbean Night’ with local folk elements, and folklore characters.
 Othello, Julius Caesar, Twelfth Night, The Taming of the Shrew, and The Tempest were also delivered with Caribbean interpretations.

-We also staged ‘Celebrating Shakespeare’ and ‘Shakespeare – Bard like that’.
-On the occasion of 400 years since the passing of Shakespeare we held a mega-tribute with excerpts of Shakespeare’s plays and his sonnets, and performance of Deborah’s original poetry on Shakespeare.
+‘Celebrating Shakespeare’ and ‘Shakespeare – Bard like that’ were staged on the occasion of 400 years since the passing of Shakespeare.
+It was a mega-tribute with excerpts of Shakespeare’s plays and his sonnets, and performance of Deborah’s original poetry on Shakespeare.